franciscop/crossroad/readme.md

 const params = useParams("/users/:id");
 // { id: '2' }
 ```

+> Note: this returns a plain object, not a [value, setter] array

 It's not this method responsibility to match the url, just to attempt to parse it, so if there's no good match it'll just return an empty object (use a `<Route />` for path matching):